ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6nostalgia/2-Installation Guide/4-Final-Steps.md

 * Open ModOrganizer

 * Since your directories may not match mine, you may need to set them up yourself.
-Go to Edit and make sure the NVSE directory is in the Stock Game folder pointing to the nvse_loader.exe
+Go to Edit and make sure the Nostalgia directory is in the Stock Game folder pointing to the FalloutNV.exe

 * Run the launcher to generate ini's